 Blinky Boards are printed circuit boards (PCBs) that contain a light that blinks at the speed set by the position of the dial (Potentiometer).
 Blinky boards were initially designed for use in soldering practice (see Soldering 101).
-This article uses the same schematic to teach KiCad and PCB skills.

 Example of a finished blinky board: